 |

-of enemies while moving around a four-chambered room.
-The tricky
+different kinds of enemies while moving around a four-chambered

-making it the rarest Atari release for the 2600.
-According to programmer
+short time making it the rarest Atari release for the 2600.

 Goons |